 MEDICATION AT SCHOOL:

 The Alabama Board of Nursing, Alabama State Department of Education, and Trussville City Board of Education have strict guidelines regarding medications in the school setting.
 A School Medication Prescriber/Parent Authorization form must be completed for both prescription and over-the-counter (OTC) medication.
-These forms are available online at the school website, in the main office, and in the school clinic.
+Please print out the form from the link below:

 • A doctor must complete the School Medication Prescriber/Parent Authorization form and the form must be returned to the school clinic.